2m3/jqPuzzle/NOTES.md

 See `canMove()` for a description of the `move` object.
 In addition, the `move` object returned by this method contains the following property:

+* `index`
+The consecutive number of the move in the current game as an integer value.
 * `timestamp`:
 The point in time when the move was performed as a JavaScript `Date` object.